7aske/GuildManager/README.md

 ### Refreshing the List

 Click the "Refresh" button to manually update the guild roster from the server.

+### Toggling offline members

+Click the "Show Offline Members" button to toggle the visibility of offline guild members.

 ### Moving the Window